Why an exchange at h_da?

 Department of Mechanical and Plastics Engineering

-- Individual research projects (number of credits to be discussed with the professor(s) in charge), B.Sc. & M.Sc.
+- individual research projects (number of credits to be discussed with the respective professor(s)), B.Sc. & M.Sc.

-• Motion Pictures, M.A. (general overview & course descriptions )
+- Motion Pictures, B.A. (general overview & course descriptions)

 Please note: The course description documents are in German, but the actual course descriptions within the document are in English.